 NYC. b.
 1990.

-Over 27 years of specialized study and technical training in parlor and sleight of hand magic has afforded her a distinct perspective on crafting experiences with nuanced psychological underpinnings, direction of attention and inattention, the creation of surreal visuals and designing/building objects that function differently than they appear.
-Her research-based process centers around phenomenological philosophy, contemporary cognitive science and physics.
+Over 28 years of specialized study and technical training in parlor and sleight of hand magic has now afforded her a distinct perspective on crafting experiences with nuanced psychological underpinnings, the creation of surreal visuals and designing/building objects that function completely differently than they appear.
+Her research-based process centers around phenomenological philosophy, contemporary cognitive science, and physics.
 Her work is rooted in highlighting astonishing aspects of everyday life via moments of the seemingly impossible.
-This draws viewers’ awareness to the dynamic process of sensory perception itself and ‘sensing oneself sensing’ to create a lived phenomenology.
-Themes of her pieces have included invisibility, impossible objects, the relationship between scent and magic, unseen communication, and how illusions can construct reality.
-Scientific oddities, historic anecdotes, and sensory anomalies combine with magic and illusion to create interactive experiences.
-In an increasingly connected and knowledge-driven world, an explicit goal of her practice is to foster empathy and spark curiosity, contemplation and wonder.
+Themes of pieces have included invisibility, impossible objects, the relationship between scent and magic, unseen communication, and how illusions can construct reality.

 Andrews works closely with museums, cultural institutions and academia to recontextualize magic within the cultural arts and explore this craft as a performance art medium.
 She has presented numerous commissioned works with the Museum of Contemporary Art Chicago, as well as commissioned work for the Quebec City Biennial.
 Further site-specific works for numerous museums and galleries include the Elmhurst Art Museum, Birmingham Museum of Art, International Museum of Surgical Science and New York City’s National Arts Club.
 Andrews is also an acclaimed speaker, presenting with the Cooper Hewitt, Chicago Ideas, The British Society of Aesthetics, corporations, and universities including MIT, Columbia and Harvard Law School’s Petrie Flom Center, and conferences across the country.

-She is an prior Affiliate of metaLAB (at) Harvard and Visiting Artist for the University of Houston.
-Illusion is Andrews’s life’s work and her performances have been praised by the Chicago Tribune, PBS, and the New York Times.
+metaLab (at) Harvard.
+She is a 2023-2024 National Arts Club Artist Fellow.
+Illusion is Andrews’ life’s work and her performances have been praised by the Chicago Tribune, PBS, and the New York Times.